Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

-The above phenomenon indicates that a DNN is more likely to learn simple interactions where a few variables (\emph{e.g.}, less than $0.1n$ variables) interact with each other.
-Similarly, it is also easy for the DNN to encode the complex interaction where massive variables (\emph{e.g.}, more than $0.9n$ variables) interact with each other.
-However, it is difficult for the DNN to learn the middle-complex interaction in which a medium number of variables (\emph{e.g.}, about $0.5n$ variables) participate.
+The above phenomenon indicates that a DNN is more likely to learn simple interactions where a few variables (\textit{e.g.}, less than $0.1n$ variables) interact with each other.
+Similarly, it is easy for a DNN to encode complex interactions where massive variables (\textit{e.g.}, more than $0.9n$ variables) participate.
+However, it is difficult for a DNN to learn middle-complex interactions in which a medium number of variables (\textit{e.g.}, about $0.5n$ variables) participate.
 Let us take Figure \ref{fig:figure1_summary}(c) for an example.
 When a DNN is given very few patches sparsely distributed on the horse image, the DNN can successfully extract the interaction between the few patches.
-Similarly, when the DNN is given almost all patches of the horse image, then the insertion of two new patches will make the DNN trigger strong collaboration between the two patches and massive existing patches.
-However, when the DNN is just given a half patches, it is difficult for the DNN to encode collaborations between two patches.
-In a word, the interaction pattern encoded by the DNN is either too simple or too complex.
-The difficulty of learning interaction patterns of moderate complexity reflects a common tendency in the feature representation in the DNN.
+Similarly, when the DNN is given almost all patches, then the insertion of two new patches will make the DNN trigger strong collaboration between the two patches and massive existing patches.
+However, when the DNN is just given a half patches, it is difficult for the DNN to encode interactions between the two patches.
+In a word, the encoded interaction pattern is either too simple or too complex.
+The difficulty of learning interaction patterns of moderate complexity reflects a common tendency in the feature representation of DNNs.

 Such a representation bottleneck also indicates that DNNs and human beings encode different types of visual patterns for inference.
 As Figure \ref{fig:figure1_summary}(c) shows, (i) Given very few patches, a DNN can encode much information from low-order interaction patterns between patches.
 However, it is difficult for people to recognize such low-order interactions. (ii) Given almost all patches of an image, any additional patches are already too redundant for human cognition, so people do not obtain much new information from additional patches. (iii) Given a medium number of patches, the DNN usually extracts little information, while people can extract much information for recognition.